 Our mills are subject to a wide range of environmental laws and regulations for water, air and land pollution control.
 We devote management time and financial resources to this task, to ensure that we comply with all applicable environmental laws and regulations.
 Periodic environmental audits of our operations identify opportunities for improvement and allow us to take proactive measures at the mills.

 Examples of our strong environmental stewardship include our modern and efficient effluent systems.
 In addition, we have state-of-the-art chemical recycling equipment to recover, re-concentrate and reprocess these valuable elements used in the pulping process.
 This allows us to reduce the amount of chemicals consumed in our mills and reuse the materials over and over again.
 Mercer has invested millions of dollars to make our mills more efficient and reduce our environmental footprint.

 Certification of Mercer's 2.9 million hectares of forest is considered a best practice in forest operations and sustainable forest management, and an important tool for market access.
 Domestic and international market interest in buying wood products from certified forests has increased steadily in the past number of years.
 While each certification system has unique requirements, they all have one common objective; to provide customers with assurance that the forest products they buy have been produced with environmentally responsible practice.

 Forest Certification systems are voluntary and are not regulated by governments.
-Mercer has chosen to pursue the Sustainable Forestry Initiative 2015-2019 for its Forest Management Agreement area with an ISO 14001:2004 certified Environmental Management System providing the foundation and direction.
+Mercer has chosen to pursue the Sustainable Forestry Initiative 2015-2019 for its Forest Management Agreement area based on ISO 14001:2004 Environmental Management System providing the foundation and direction.
 Our certification achievements confirm that we are meeting the highest environmental standards and ultimately, results in higher levels of environmental performance and provides a framework for continued improvement.